orfeotoolbox/OTB/Documentation/Cookbook/rst/RemoteModules.rst

 So as to get your module accepted as an official remote module, you should comply with the following:

   - Remote module source code should be hosted on a publicly available Git repository
-  - Author of the remote module should be identified and registered to otb-developers mailing list
+  - Author of the remote module should be identified and registered to `OTB's forum <https://forum.orfeo-toolbox.org/>`_
   - Author of the remote module accepts to be contacted by developers or users regarding issues with his module (on a best effort basis),
   - Remote module source code should comply with OTB style as much as possible,
   - Remote module source code should be documented using doxygen tags,